AndrewMacTaggart/Simple-Tetris-Game/README.md

 - Automatically reloads on file changes

 **Option 3: HTTP Server**
-- Use any local HTTP server (Node.js, Python PHP, etc.)
+- Use any local HTTP server (Node.js, PHP, etc.)
 - Example with Node.js: `npx http-server`
 - Then open the provided localhost URL in your browser